kf4mot/qrp-wattmeter/README.md

 # HF qrp directional wattmeter
 A compact directional wattmeter for portable operation.
-Forward and reflected power is shown simultaneously for easy antenna tuning.
+Forward and reflected power is shown simultaneously with 2 LED bargraphs for easy antenna tuning.
 Power sensing is done with a tandem match wound on a BN43-202 core.
 The microcontroller is a ATmega32u4 with USB interface for firmware uploading and serial data out.
-Power is indicated with 2 LED bargraphs for forward and reflected power.

 **Things worth knowing**